Marvel 1602: Fantastick Four: Plot

 The story involves the Four of the Fantastick's adventures in London, the return of Otto Von Doom and the Four Who Are Frightful.
 Doom hires the Four Who Are Frightful, a group of four villains who claim to have "toppled over the end of the world and found a lost city there."
 Doom kidnaps William Shakespeare because he wants him to document the voyage to the "end of the world."
 Doom thinks the inhabitants of the city will be able to repair the damage to his face that he received in Marvel 1602.
 The villains and Shakespeare use a boat held up by a giant balloon.
 The Fantastick Four, alerted by Benjamin Grimm, who was working as an actor in Shakespeare's company, follow in hot pursuit on a super fast ship created by the leader of the four, Sir Richard Reed.
 During the voyage it is revealed that Jonathan Storm, another member of the four, kidnapped a young woman named Doris Evans and brought her on the ship to save her from a loveless marriage.

 After a sea battle, all the characters end up in one boat and arrive in the city beyond the end of the world, Bensaylum.
-There, Susan Storm attracts the attention of the emperor Numenor, while his cousin, Rita is attracted to John Storm (much to Doris Evans's disapproval).
+There, Susan Storm attracts the attention of the emperor Numenor, while his cousin Rita is attracted to Johnny (much to Doris's disapproval).